205 DeBuys Road

 General Hiring Contact: Human Resources Manager Wanda Howell at 228-896-2432 or e-mail firstname.lastname@example.org

-Market: The Mississippi Coast market includes two MSA’s (Gulfport-Biloxi MSA and the Pascagoula, MS MSA) and the Biloxi-Gulfport DMA.
+Market: The Mississippi Coast market includes the Biloxi-Gulfport-Pascagoula MSA and the Biloxi-Gulfport DMA.
 The six-county region includes 460,000 people in 15 incorporated cities and more than 25 census designated places.
 The area is known for its seafood, shipbuilding and tourism.
 Mississippi is the nation’s third largest gaming market and the Mississippi Coast is home to 11 major casino resort properties.
-It is also home to Keesler Air Force Base, the electronic and cyberwarfare training center of the U.S. Air Force and the headquarters of the famed “Hurricane Hunters;” the US Naval Construction Battalion Center, home to the Altantic Seabees; NASA’s John C. Stennis Space Center; and several other major federal facilities.
+It is also home to Keesler Air Force Base, the electronic and cyberwarfare training center of the U.S. Air Force and the headquarters of the famed “Hurricane Hunters;” the US Naval Construction Battalion Center, home to the Atlantic Fleet Seabees; NASA’s John C. Stennis Space Center; and several other major federal facilities.

 Circulation Area: 6 counties in South Mississippi.